Open gun range day provides education on fully automatic, suppressed weapons

 CRANE — Crane-based firearms distributor S&K Arms Company LLC invited West Texans to the gun range on Father’s Day for an opportunity to learn about and fire fully automatic, semi-automatic and suppressedfirearms.

 Scott Lucas said he and his business partner, Kane Colisek, set up the event as a way to familiarize the general public with a variety of firearms.
+If you’re also wanting to conduct some of your own research into different firearms that spark your interest, take a look at sites similar to Gunsamerica or others that can provide you with in-depth information into the different guns you could handle.

 Lucas said the event offered a friendly, safe environment for patrons to ask questions about firearm handling, safety and ownership.